yookue/plexus-javase-util/README.md

 # Plexus Javase Util

-Yookue plexus-javase-util is a package of utility classes for the Java SE's hierarchy, or are considered to be so standard as to justify existence in many other utilities.
+Unikue plexus-javase-util is a package of utility classes for the Java SE's hierarchy, or are considered to be so standard as to justify existence in many other utilities.

 ## Quickstart